walterl/git-memex/README.md

 depend the repository state, you are free to use any git functionality that you want to.

-If you want to quickly commit all uncommitted changes, the `gmx-commit` command will do so after displaying a short change summary (`git status -s`).
+If you want to quickly and simply commit all uncommitted changes, the `gmx-commit` command will do so after displaying a short change summary (`git status -s`).

-If you specify the `-r` command-line flag, you will be prompted for confirmation before the commit is performed.
+If you specify the `-r` (_review_) command-line flag, you will be prompted for confirmation before the commit is performed.